AwsAbuObeid/StoreAPI-Task/README.md

 2. Clone this repository and navigate to the project root directory.
 3. Build the project using `./mvnw clean package` command.
 4. Run the application using `./mvnw spring-boot:run` command.
+5. Access the API on port 8080.

+## Running Docker image

+1. use command `docker pull awssaleh/store-api:latest` to get the image from docker hub.
+2. use command `docker run -p 8080:8080 --name store-api awssaleh/store-api`
+3. Access the API on port 8080.

 ## Generating Coverage Reports